xamantra/momentum/README.rewrite.md

 - **Routing** - Navigation system that supports persistence.
 The app will open the page where the user left off.
 - **Event System** - For showing dialogs, prompts, navigation, alerts.
 - **Persistence State** - Restore state when the app opens again.
-- **Immutable** - States in momentum are immutable and there's only one way to update the states.
 - **Testing** - Tests your widgets and logic.
 Built-in helper class for unit testing.

 Momentum leverages the power of `setState(..)` and *StatefulWidget* behind the scenes.
 The feature `Event System` uses *Stream*.